SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: A Major Merger in a Post-Collisional Phase

-Prior to the collision, \lens b was likely massive enough to host an X-ray emitting gas component.
-The strength of the external shear required in the lensing model is typical of a massive cluster, and modelling \lens b as a singular isothermal sphere yields a velocity dispersion of $\sim$\,750\,km\,s$^{-1}$.
-Moreover, \citet{Krick_2007} report the presence of diffuse ICL associated with \lens b, indicating past galaxy interactions and a dark matter halo massive enough to trap stars released during these interactions.
+Finally, \citet{Krick_2007} report the presence of diffuse ICL associated with \lens b, indicating past galaxy interactions and a dark matter halo massive enough to trap stars released during these interactions.

+Therefore, \lens b is likely massive enough that, prior to the collision, it hosted an X-ray emitting gas component.

-The absence of an X-ray peak at the position of \lens b in the \textsc{XMM} data suggests that its gas has already been stripped, consistent with a post-merging phase.
+The absence of an X-ray peak at the position of \lens b in the \textsc{XMM-Newton} data suggests that its gas has already been stripped, consistent with a post-merging phase.
 The X-ray tail to the South-East could then be interpreted as the result of interactions between the gas components of both clusters: while the dark matter and galaxies of \lens b are found to the North-West, its gas lags behind to the South-East, interacting with the gas of \lens.
+Such X-ray emitting stripped gas mass clumps have been reported in other merging clusters, for example MACS\,0717 \citep{Jauzac_2018} and Abell\,2744 \citep{Merten_2011,Jauzac_2016}.

 Within this scenario, \lens\, is likely the more massive system, as indicated by the X-ray centroid being located close to its position.
 The relative amount of ICL associated with \lens\, and \lens b further supports this mass segregation, as does our SL analysis.